patch-tech/dpm/README.md

 ## Environment variables

 - `DPM_AGENT_URL` - URL to dpm-agent.
 TLS will be used if and only if the scheme is `https`. (default: `https://agent.dpm.sh`)
+- `DPM_AUTH_TOKEN` - DPM Cloud API token.
+Operations that require authentication will use this value, if set; otherwise you must have completed `dpm login`. (default: none)